bf2799/GroupMealSignups/README.md

       i.
 The options will be filled in by the program, so add no options to start
    h.
 Add a paragraph question titled "Food Description"
    i.
 Add a paragraph question titled "Allergen Alerts"
    j.
+Click on Settings.
+Check "Edit after submit"
+   k.
 Go to RESPONSES, click on green and white Sheets logo
-   k.
+   l.
 Link the form to the Sheet created in Step (2)
 7. In Google Sheet, rename the new response sheet "Group Meal Signup" by right-clicking it on the bottom of the screen
 8. Click Add Sheet button (+) in bottom left of Google Sheet
    a.
 Name sheet "Group Meal Master"